veenaprakash123/MysteryWord/README.md

 2. As a player guessing letters in the hidden word, I want to receive a hint after a certain number of incorrect guesses.
 (Implemented)

+Unsolved Problems:

+Currently the game does not properly reset by itself once a player wins 2 rounds.
+For this reason, the player is asked to select 'OK' in the following alert messages/ prompts they see and to then refresh the page.

+Hurdle that was overcome:

+One issue that I faced early on was the way in which the Mystery Word was hidden on the page.
+I have created divs for each letter and then adjusted the display of the div to none.
+This caused issues because when a div's display is 'none', the page ignores the div as a whole and other elements on the page are rearranged.
+As a result, I matched the color of the Mystery Word to the color of the background, and changed the color of each letter to black when guessed correctly by the player.